Share This Article:

 Unlike ACA requirements, ERISA applies to employers of all sizes who offer qualified health and retirement plans.
 Noncompliance can be costly.
 Plans that do not fall under ERISA primarily include pensions or other plans provided by federal, state, or local governments and churches.

-Additionally, ALEs must notify new hires with information about:
+Under the Affordable Care Act, ALEs must notify new hires within 14 days of hire with an Exchange Notice which provides information about:

-• the Healthcare.gov Marketplace, including a description of Marketplace services and how employees can learn more.
+• the Healthcare.gov Marketplace, including a description of the Marketplace where employees can purchase insurance.

 • Premium Tax Credit Eligibility, for which employees may be eligible under certain circumstances, including if the employer-provided MEC doesn’t cover at least 60% of total allowed cost of benefits that can be expected to be incurred under the plan.